 (a) All students shall have access to full-year, full-day instruction, in-person as required in RSA 189:1 and RSA 189:24.
 Remote learning shall satisfy the requirement for in-person instruction when conducted in accordance with (c) below.

-(b) Remote learning opportunities may include, but not be limited to, blended or hybrid online and in-person, completely online, video-based, internet-based courses of study,, or any combination thereof.
+(b) Remote learning opportunities may include, but not be limited to, blended or hybrid online and in-person, completely online, video-based, internet-based courses of study, or any combination thereof.

 (c) Remote learning shall satisfy the requirements of RSA 189:1 and RSA 189:24 under the following conditions: